Understanding where addiction comes from helps provide perspective if you’re concerned about a loved one who suffers from addiction.

 What Does the Social Influence Mean for Treatment?

-Since social interactions are vital to forming addiction, different social interactions are vital for ending addiction.
+Since social interactions are vital to forming an addiction, different social interactions are vital for ending addiction.
 This is largely why interventions are so common in beginning the path to sobriety.
 Beyond interventions, encouraging the recovering addict to end all social ties to friends, family members and even places that were associated with addiction is vital.

 Replacing those social influences with new ones based on positive interactions and shared activities will help an addict remain in recovery.
 While there will certainly be other elements involved in treatment, a strong and positive social infrastructure is perhaps the best treatment for lasting sobriety.